Climate Change and Energy Plan

 A full list of actions can be found in the Climate Change Plan 2021-2026.

-- The installation of a further 183kW of solar voltaic systems on seven City-owned facilities.
+- The installation of a further 193kW of solar voltaic systems on eight City-owned facilities.
 There is currently a total of 227kW capacity of solar across ten facilities.

-- The planting of around 70,000 local endemic species as part of the City’s revegetation programs between 2016 and 2020.
+- The planting of around 120,300 local endemic seedlings as part of the City’s revegetation programs between 2016 and 2022.
 The City was recognised as a local government leader for having increased its green cover by 6% while experiencing the highest level of population growth in its climate category.
 The City is now developing an Urban Forest Strategy to support the retention and further expansion of local green cover.

-The City runs workshops, seminars and courses on a variety of sustainability, environmental conservation and waste topics throughout the year.
+The City runs workshops, activities and courses on a variety of sustainability, environmental conservation and waste topics throughout the year.

-If you would like to be placed on a mailing list to receive notification of these events please contact the City's Sustainability Officer.
+If you would like to be placed on a mailing list to receive notification of these events please contact the City's Environment and Waste team via email.